CDCgov/prime-reportstream/prime-router/docs/design/design/deduplication/deduplication.md

 ### Other Updates
 - Sender Settings: The Universal Pipeline will use the existing `allowDuplicates` sender setting.
-  - By default, the deduplication workflow is enabled for UP senders. (`allowDuplicates` = false)
+  - By default, the deduplication workflow is enabled for UP senders (`allowDuplicates` = false).
+Individual receivers will set `allowDuplicates` to `true` to opt out.
   - The abstract Sender class [should not initialize](https://github.com/CDCgov/prime-reportstream/blob/f48d719b876859169deb0360487f63965d8be5a0/prime-router/src/main/kotlin/Sender.kt#L60) `allowDuplicates`.
   - The UniversalPipelineSender class [should default to false](https://github.com/CDCgov/prime-reportstream/blob/f48d719b876859169deb0360487f63965d8be5a0/prime-router/src/main/kotlin/Sender.kt#L196).
-  - Individual receivers will set `allowDuplicates` to `true` to opt out.
 - Receiver Step: There is stubbed code to be removed here: The SumissionReceiver refers to the once theorized area where UP deduplication would be invoked. ([SubmissionReceiver.kt#L284-L292](https://github.com/CDCgov/prime-reportstream/blob/0c5e0b058e35e09786942f2c8b41c1d67a5b1d16/prime-router/src/main/kotlin/SubmissionReceiver.kt#L284-L292))
 - Database Changes: Several changes will need to take place to improve efficiency. **Over 90% of the values stored in item_lineage.item_hash are not relevant to either CP or UP deduplication.**
   - Immediate change: Modify item_lineage.item_hash to accept NULL values.